Arafat-Sarkar/Library-Management-Borrowing-System/README.md

 ## 🚀 Features
 🔐 User registration and login using JWT authentication

-📚 Users can browse books and filter by author or category
+📚 Users can browse books  author or category

 📖 Users can borrow books with a limit of 3 active borrows